bentoml/BentoML/docs/source/use-cases/large-language-models/vllm.rst

       owner: bentoml-team
       stage: demo
     include:
       - "*.py"
       - "bentovllm_openai/*.py"
     python:
       requirements_txt: "./requirements.txt"
+    envs:
+      - name: HF_TOKEN

-:ref:`Create an API token with Developer Operations Access to log in to BentoCloud <bentocloud/how-tos/manage-access-token:create an api token>`, then run the following command to deploy the project.
+:ref:`Create an API token with Developer Operations Access to log in to BentoCloud <bentocloud/how-tos/manage-access-token:create an api token>`, set the environment variable for your Hugging Face token, then run the following command to deploy the project.

 .. code-block:: bash